ashBabu/ashbabu.github.io/_posts/robotics/2022-06-16-Custom_Inverse_Kinematics_MoveIt_Plugin.md

 ---
 ### Introduction

 Solving inverse kinematics (IK) is a fundamental problem in robotics that converts task space co-ordinates to joint space variables.
-To solve for joint space values, `q's`, we require non-linear transcendental equations connecting the task-space and joint-space values or forward kinematic equations.
+To solve for joint space values (`q's`) analytically, we require non-linear transcendental equations connecting the task-space and joint-space values or forward kinematic equations (Note that IK can be seen as a minimization problem as well).
 As a simple case to understand this, lets take the case of a single degree of freedom planar robot arm having a revolute joint.
 We can write the forward kinematics as
 \begin{align}
     x = l * \cos(q) \nonumber \newline
     y = l * \sin(q) \nonumber